False flag: Russian invasion of Ukraine

 In January and February 2022, U.S. officials warned that Russian operatives were planning a false flag operation in Ukraine in order to justify a military intervention.
 In the days leading up to the Russian invasion of Ukraine on 24 February, the Russian government intensified its disinformation campaign, with Russian state media promoting false flags on a nearly hourly basis purporting to show Ukrainian forces attacking Russia, in a bid to justify an invasion of Ukraine.
 Many of the disinformation videos were poor and amateur in quality, with mismatching metadata showing incorrect dates, and evidence from Bellingcat researchers and other independent journalists showed that the claimed attacks, explosions, and evacuations in Donbas were staged by Russia.

-United States-Venezuela tensions

-On October 26th, Venezuela claimed that a potential covert CIA-assisted Trinidad and Tobago mercenaries had planned to stage a false-flag attack on the USS Gravely, assumed to spark military escalation during the heightened tensions between the United States and Venezuela during the United States naval deployment and attacks on boats claimed to be transporting drugs in the Caribbean.
+Operation Southern Spear

+During Operation Southern Spear, Venezuela claimed to have prevented several false flag attacks planned by the United States and the Venezuelan opposition.
+On 7 October 2025, the American embassy in Caracas was reinforced following tips concerning a bomb plot, while on 26 October, four allegedly CIA-backed mercenaries that had planned to attack the USS Gravely while it was docked in Trinidad and Tobago were captured.

 As a tactic to undermine political opponents

 Lermontov detachment

 During the Caucasus War a Russian imperial army special unit named "Lermontov detachment" (for a few months it was headed by Mikhail Lermontov) operated behind enemy lines disguised as the insurgents.
-An insider account reported that "they shaved their heads, grew beards, dressed them Circassian style, and armed them with double-barreled shotguns with bayonets."
+An insider account reported that "they shaved their heads, grew beards, dressed them Circassian style, and armed them with double-barreled shotguns with bayonets".

+Soviet covert operations on German-occupied territories during World War II

+During World War II Soviet airborne units, operating on enemy-occupied territory, posed as German Wehrmacht personnel using Wehrmacht uniform.